NSHipster/articles/2019-03-04-swift-format.md

 #### Example Output

-Using its default configuration, here's how `swift-lint` formats our example:
+Using its default configuration, here's how `swift-format` formats our example:

 ```swift
 // swift-format version 0.0.1